vinceskahan/v5wiki/owfs.md

 sudo PYTHONPATH=/usr/share/weewx python /usr/share/weewx/user/owfs.py --sensors
 ```

-Get some data from the sensors:
+To get data from all the sensors:

 ```
 # if you installed using setup.py: